 Wengrave eavesdrops on Sebastian and Moll.
 Deciding his son cannot marry this woman, he decides to frame her.
-Using information Trapdoor has given him, Wengrave resolves to tempt the allegedly felonious Roaring Girl into stealing diamonds.
+Using information Trapdoor has given him, Wengrave resolves to tempt Moll into stealing diamonds.
 By spying on her, Wengrave plots to catch her red-handed.

 Moll explains that she was once close to a cutpurse, which is how she knows the tricks of the trade.
-This is where her troublesome reputation has come from.
-However, she likes to use this crooked knowledge not for her own gain, but to protect the just from vagabonds and thieves.
+This is where her troublesome reputation came from.
+She likes to use this crooked knowledge not for her own gain, but to protect innocent people from vagabonds and thieves.

 To Wengrave's relief, it is revealed that Sebastian actually eloped to marry Mary, his original fiancée.
-Moll's plan has worked; Sebastian now has his father's blessing over his marriage.
+Moll's plan has worked and Sebastian now has his father's blessing over his marriage.

 Wengrave admits his fault and vows never to judge a character based on scandal and rumour again, as he now sees both Moll and Mary as honourable women.